delphictruth/whenedenwaslost-01/src/site/notes/Characters/Bastille Aurelius.md

 # Bastille Aurelius | Ani Ren
 >Master of the Knights of Ren, Heir Apparent to Lord Aurelius, Vessel of the Force, Keeper of Souls, Blade of the Sith, ~~Sword of the Jedi~~

 Bastille carries the legacies of far too many, always destined to either excel in the Light or fall deep into the Dark.
-He is credited with the destruction of the [[Organizations/Jedi Praxeum\|Jedi Praxeum]] and [[Characters/Dahlia Coutier\|Dahlia Coutier]]'s disappearance, seemingly having made his choice and chosen the Dark as *Ani Ren*.
+He is credited with the destruction of the [[Force Traditions & Sects/Jedi Praxeum\|Jedi Praxeum]] and [[Characters/Dahlia Coutier\|Dahlia Coutier]]'s disappearance, seemingly having made his choice and chosen the Dark as *Ani Ren*.
 ## Personal Information

 **Homeworld**::  [[Navigational/Axum\|Axum]]